 10. Rooster Considerations

 - If there are too few hens, a rooster may hurt them by breeding them too much.
-This can cause injuries, feather loss, and exhausted hens—which inevitably can lead to a slow in egg production.
+This can cause injuries, feather loss, and exhausted hens, inevitably leading to slow egg production.

-Lastly, some newbies believe that in order to get eggs from hens, a rooster must be present in the flock.
-For those who cannot keep a rooster…great news!
-You don’t need a rooster to have fresh eggs.
-Luckily, a hen will produce unfertilized eggs, perfect for french toast, even without a rooster.
+Some newbies believe that to get eggs from hens.
+A rooster must be present in the flock.
+For those who cannot keep a rooster, this is excellent news!

 Everyone is bound to make some mistakes when they first start raising chickens.
-There certainly is a learning curve, but luckily, chickens are forgiving animals, and by correcting errors, a healthy and happy flock is easy to keep for many years.
+There certainly is a learning curve, but luckily, chickens forgive animals, and by correcting errors, a healthy and happy flock is easy to keep for many years.

 What were some of the mistakes you learned from?
 Let me know below.
 I am sure someone will benefit from your learned lessons.